 In 2016, Lisa also became a registered migration agent.
 On 22 March 2021, the Australian laws changed so that lawyers like Lisa who hold an unrestricted practising certificate are able to provide migration advice, and are no longer required to be registered as a migration agent.
 As a migration lawyer, Lisa can also provide advice on, and assist with the application of:

 - Other visas such as the Resident Return (subclass 155/157) visa and Pathway to Retirement visa.

 Lisa can also provide advice in relation to:

 - A range of visa related issues such as sponsor, health and character requirements; and

 - Appealing visa refusals or cancellation decisions, including appeals to the Administrative Appeals Tribunal, Federal Circuit Court and Federal Court of Australia and applications for Requests for Ministerial Intervention

-The unique overlap of employment and migration law enables Lisa to provide specialised advice to employers about their obligations to overseas workers under Australian workplace laws, while simultaneously ensuring their obligations as a sponsor under Australia migration laws, are met and maintained.
+The unique overlap of employment and migration law enables Lisa to provide specialised and niche advice to employers about their obligations to overseas workers under Australian workplace laws, while simultaneously ensuring their obligations as a sponsor under Australia migration laws, are met and maintained.